AZubaidi/trouvaille/README.md

 ### User Profile

-_Who will use your app?
-How will they use it?
-Any special considerations that your app must take into account._

 Anyone interested in travel, anyone that has googled 'places to visit', would be interested in a more curated, centralized space like Trovaille.\
 It will do one thing and do it well.

 ### Features

-_List the functionality that your app will include.
-These can be written as user stories or descriptions with related details.
-Do not describe _how_ these features are implemented, only _what_ needs to be implemented._

 A list of destinations, with multiple starting points for each destination.\
 A sort of filtering system, based on very simple two choices, to narrow down points in a destination.\